cedric05/dothttp-docs/docs/extra_args.md

 In local development environments, self-signed certificates are often used.
 By default, dothttp verifies certificates.
 However, you can bypass this verification by using `@insecure` after `@name`.

+Insecure flag also lets child/grand child reqeust to extend system-command properties. check properties section for more information.

 Use  `@insecure` after `@name`

 #### Example
 ```http